amandaguthrie/panda-css-presets/packages/panda-preset-color-radix/README.md

 any of the default @pandacss presets as a dependency.

 > [!TIP]
-> If you don't currently have any presets in your config file and are using any of the Panda CSS defaults, add
-> `@pandacss/preset-base` and/or `@pandacss/preset-panda` to the array.
+> If you don't currently have any presets in your config file and are using any of the Panda CSS defaults, you may need to add `@pandacss/preset-panda` to the `presets` array.

 ```typescript
 import { defineConfig } from '@pandacss/dev';